Spiridon Kilinkarov: Biography

 In 1992, he graduated from the mechanical faculty of the Luhansk Machine-Building Institute with a degree in process engineering and began to engage in a business related to automotive repair.

 Between 1992 and 1995, Kilinkarov was the head of the supply and sales department of the Soyuzavto company, co-founder of the company Full Partnership.
-In one of the pre-election interviews, Kilinkarov said that he started doing business back in 1993, in particular, it was about an enterprise engaged in repairing cars and buses.
+In one pre-election interviews, Kilinkarov said that he started doing business back in 1993, in particular, it was about an enterprise engaged in repairing cars and buses.

-Between 1995 and 1997, he began working in the Zhovtnevsky district executive committee of Luhansk as the head of the department for family and youth affairs.
+Between 1995 and 1997, he began working in the Zhovtnevsky District executive committee of Luhansk as the head of the department for family and youth affairs.

 In 1996, he worked as an assistant to the First Secretary of the Luhansk Regional Committee of the Communist Party of Ukraine Volodymyr Zemlyakov.